AlibabaCloudDocs/nas/intl.en-US/Product Introduction/Storage type/Storage types.md

 -   [NAS normal](reseller.en-US/Product Introduction/Storage type/NAS normal.md#)applies to distributed file storage scenarios and provides two product types: capacity type and SSD performance type.

--   [Cloud parallel file system](reseller.en-US/Product Introduction/Storage type/Cloud parallel file system.md#)is a parallel file system.
+-   CPFS is a parallel file system.
 It is now in the beta testing phase.

 The following table describes the advantages and application scenarios of each storage type: